dobrica/udd/README.md

     - contents of attached PDF file
     - combination of previous parameters using BooleanQuery (AND/OR operator)
     - support for PhrazeQuery
-* query preprocessing with serbian-analyzer
+* query preprocessing with serbian-analyzer (offers cyrillic and/or latin results, no matter which script was used for typing in search parameters)
 * dynamic highlighter for search results
 * link to download and preview PDF files